 - Stimulation occurs in the wrong place

 Many of these complications are easy to fix with a few small changes to the stimulator’s placement.
-It is also important to note that spinal cord stimulator implantations are reversible.
+It is also important to note that neuromodulation device implantations are reversible.
 At any point, you can remove it without long term risks.

 Complications involving the stimulator hardware, like problems with the lead or a poor system connection, are more common than complications related to surgical error.
 Replacing the hardware is often enough to fix the issue.

 Safe and Effective Pain Management with a Spinal Cord Stimulator

 Spinal cord stimulator implantation is a minimally invasive, outpatient, reversible procedure.
 Though it does carry some risks, a neuromodulator and its implantation is a relatively low-risk treatment compared to other medical interventions, especially those associated with chronic pain.

 If you’re interested in finding out more information about neuromodulation, and whether you’re a candidate for one, contact us today.
 For those who have unsuccessfully tried other methods of addressing their chronic pain, a spinal cord stimulator could be the answer.